bradfletcher/rviz_sensor_control_panel/README.md

-Questions/Support: brad@udel.edu
+Questions/Support: Brad Fletcher brad@udel.edu

-Thanks to Grey at GT for allowing me to modify portion of the GT 'hubo init" program.  mxgrey@gatech.edu
+Thanks to Grey at GT for allowing me to use the "hubo init" program as a model.

 RViz plugin for working with sensors.

 As was decided at the Drexel meeting in February, GUIs for operating Hubo on Linux are going to be ROS-based (specifically using RViz).
-This is the first step in making that integration a reality.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 _______________________________  IF  YOU  ARE  NEW  TO  ROS  _________________________________